SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 ### Conclusion

 The visitor design pattern allows us to extend tree-like structures with operations without modifying the original implementation.
 The tree-like structure, in our case the AST, needs only to implement an accept-visit protocol.
-RB ASTs implement such a protocol and some handy base visitor classes.
+Opal Compiler's  ASTs implement such a protocol and some handy base visitor classes.

 Finally, we implemented two visitors for ASTs: a depth calculator and a node searcher.
 The depth calculator is a visitor that does not require special manipulation per-node, but sees all nodes through a common view.
 The search visitor has a common case for most nodes, and then implements special search conditions for messages, literals and variables.

-In the following chapters we will use the visitor pattern to implement AST interpreters: a program that specifies how to evaluate an AST.
+In the following chapters, we will use the visitor pattern to implement AST interpreters: a program that specifies how to evaluate an AST.
 A normal evaluator interpreter yields the result of executing the AST.
 However, we will see that abstract interpreters will evaluate an AST in an abstract way, useful for code analysis.